maxipalay/nerfbot/README.md

 - Shoot
     - Node that carries out all moveit-interface services such as cartesian planning, IK planning, and gripper requests.
 - Yolo
-    - Node that runs YOLO to find the pin with respect to the base of the Franka arm.
+    - Node that runs YOLO to find the colored bowling pins with respect to the base of the Franka arm and display them as markers in Rviz2.
 - User_Input
     - Node that listens to the user's audio input to set the color of the targeted pins.
 - Trigger